Developer Lessons Learned

 - Use typed languages.

-- Try not to create breaking changes.
+- Version APIs to help with breaking changes.

 - E2E tests and integration tests are the important ones.